Foam Sclerotherapy

 It’s no more painful than a vaccination or similar injection.
 Most people feel nothing more than a slight pinch.

-You would be able to undergo the initial consultation and scan, although we recommend waiting until after your pregnancy to undertake the procedure.
+You would be able to undergo the initial diagnostic assessment, although we recommend waiting until after your pregnancy to undertake the procedure.

 There are no effective home remedies for treating varicose veins.
 Some less trustworthy sources on the internet may suggest trying things such as apple cider vinegar, horse chestnut, vitamin C or coconut oil, but unfortunately none of these will actually make varicose veins go away.
 Some creams may temporarily mask the veins, but once the effect wears off the damaged veins will still be visible.